Oat and Peanut Butter Cookies

 Oat and Peanut Butter Cookies, Eat Without Belly

-• Bake the cookies in a preheated oven at 350°F for about 20 minutes, flipping them halfway through cooking.
+• Bake the cookies in a preheated oven at 356°F for about 20 minutes, turning them halfway through.

-• At the end, place the cookies on a cooling rack to cool.
+• When finished, let the cookies cool on a cooling rack.

 Oat and Peanut Butter Cookies, Eat Without Belly

-• Here are the oat and peanut butter cookies baked and cooled, aren’t they inviting?
-And really super quick to make: even a novice cook can make them without risk of mistakes!
+• Here are the oat and peanut butter cookies baked and cooled—tempting, right?
+They are super quick to make: even a novice cook can make them without risk of error!

 Oat and Peanut Butter Cookies, Eat Without Belly

-• And what a scent coming from the air fryer!
-To be honest, they’re also great when hot; you might have guessed that I really like them.
-And they’re still delicious when cold, even if they’re less crunchy the next day.
-Make them too and let me know if you liked them…
+• And what a wonderful aroma comes from the air fryer!
+To be honest they are great warm—you’ll have noticed I really like them.
+And even cold the next day when they’re less crisp, they remain delicious!
+Make them and let me know if you liked them…

 Enjoy!